The Planning Goals

 strive to: (1) separate aircraft and automotive traffic; (2) reduce local

-aviation hazards through tree-topping, brush clearance, animal control and
+aviation hazards through tree-topping, road moving, brush clearance, animal control and

 zoning regulations; (3) establish the best possible navigation aids

 compatible with our size and revenues; and (4) provide for security and